OracleCloudTw/CloudNative_Mobile/Integrations/304-IntegrationsLab.md

 # ORACLE Cloud Test Drive #
 -----
-## 304: Testing the service and Monitoring with ICS Dashboards ##
+## 304: Testing the service and Monitoring with OIC Dashboards ##

 ### Introduction ###
 This tutorial demonstrates how to:
-- Consume and monitor a service exposed by Integration Cloud Service (ICS)
+- Consume and monitor a service exposed by Oracle Integration Cloud (OIC)

 ### About this tutorial ###
 In this exercise, we will:
 - Test an integration flow with REST trigger connection being exposed
-- Examine test results from varies ICS monitoring facilities
+- Examine test results from varies OIC monitoring facilities

 ### Prerequisites ###
 - Oracle Public Cloud Service account including Integration Cloud Service
-- SOAP and REST connections and an orchestration flow in ICS already configured (303-IntegrationsLab.md)
+- SOAP and REST connections and an orchestration flow in OIC already configured (303-IntegrationsLab.md)

-#### Testing and Monitoring Your Work on ICS ####
+#### Testing and Monitoring Your Work on OIC ####

 1. Previously we have successfully deployed an integration flow which accepts a REST JSON request, route to a SOAP CRM customer service and then reply a REST JSON response.
 Let's test this service and monitor how it goes.
 	To do so, [install Postman and use Google Chrome browser to access here](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop), launch it after installation.